foundanand/pdf_to_jpg/README.md

 # pdf_to_jpg

-Convert Pdf files to Jpg
+Convert pdf files to jpg using python